MAPC | Promoting Smart Growth & Regional Planning

 Click here to read the full document.

-Companies looking to test autonomous vehicles on Massachusetts roads will now have a much easier time experimenting on a variety of road conditions, thanks to a new MAPC-facilitated regional agreement streamlining and standardizing the application process.
+Companies looking to test autonomous vehicles on Massachusetts roads will now have a much easier time experimenting on a variety of road conditions, thanks to a MAPC-facilitated Memorandum of Understanding streamlining and standardizing the application process.

 On Thursday, June 21, representatives from 14 cities and towns, the Massachusetts Department of Transportation, and the Department of Conservation and Recreation gathered with Governor Charlie Baker and local technology companies to launch the agreement, which will allow testing of autonomous vehicles to expand in Massachusetts.
 Read the recap here.